lordfeck/burnsrv_ts/util/testcfg/README.md

 * Optionally, using Greenwich a cron job may be set to call `gpolltime.sh` on each host after a minute.
 This records the exact time on each host.
 Then these times are collected and compared.
 Thereby, the time sync may be validated.

 ### startclient.sh
 Use FFMPEG and stream a supplied rtmp stream to /dev/null.
-Used to create connections to a server.
+Used extensively inside `testrunner.sh` and shouldn't be run directly, development purposes notwithstanding.

 ### livestream.sh
 Use FFMPEG to stream MP4 video files live to rtmp.
 This is the same as broadcasting from your home PC and using the server to relay towards many hosts.
 We haven't used this method for the experiment; rather the chosen vod method is implemented in `startclient.sh`.